TheInfamousGrim/ZenFoci-Lifestyle-App/README.md

 An app, where you can manage meals, groceries, goals and healthy habits that you wish to cement in your schedule.

-# screenshot of working application:
+# Screenshot of working application:

 ![Screenshot](./assets/imgs/homepage%20screenshot.png)